dc4eu/educational-pilot/sectorial-eaa-catalogue/formal-education/business/EUHEDS-highereducation-diplomasupplement_business.md

 | **Information about the national higher education system** | `elm:LearningAchievementSpecification` | `elm:additionalNote` | Mandatory |

-## **Implementation Considerations**
+## Implementation Considerations

-- The *Higher Education Diploma Supplement* must be issued in a verifiable digital format to support recognition across *EU Member States*.
-- Institutions should align the qualification levels with *European Qualifications Framework (EQF)* and *National Qualifications Frameworks (NQF)*.
+* Institutions must ensure coherence between the EUHEDS and the associated diploma.
+* Supplements should reference or embed EQF/NQF alignment and grading scales.
+* EUHEDS must be accessible via digital wallets and recognised across EHEA.
+* Data sources for entitlements and courses should align with institutional systems and Europass schema.